Monday, 28 February 2011

 TRAVEL Elizabeth traveled extensively, both for education and work, visiting Europe multiple times to further her medical training and to advocate for women's medical education.

-DEATH Elizabeth Blackwell died on May 31, 1910, in Hastings, England, after suffering a stroke that had left her mentally and physically weakened.
+DEATH Elizabeth Blackwell died on May 31, 1910, at her home, Rock House, in Hastings, England, shortly after suffering a stroke that paralyzed half her body.
+She was 89 years old at the time of her death.

 APPEARANCES IN MEDIA Elizabeth's life has been the subject of numerous biographies, documentaries, and articles celebrating her contributions to medicine and women's rights.